IBM/guardium-analyzer-workshop/README.md

 $ docker run -it -p 50000:50000 -e DB2INST1_PASSWORD=db2inst1-pwd -e LICENSE=accept   -v  $(pwd):/share  ibmcom/db2express-c:latest bash
 ```

--p 50000:50000 exposes port 50000 to allow connections from the remote client.
+`-p 50000:50000` exposes port `50000` to allow connections from the remote client.

-By specifying -e DB2INST1_PASSWORD=db2inst1-pwd parameter, you set a password of your choice for the db2inst1 user for the default DB2 instance.
+By specifying `-e DB2INST1_PASSWORD=db2inst1-pwd` parameter, you set a password of your choice for the db2inst1 user for the default DB2 instance.

-By specifying -e LICENSE=accept parameter, you are accepting this License to use the software contained in this image.
+By specifying `-e LICENSE=accept` parameter, you are accepting this License to use the software contained in this image.

-/share, referring to mount point at "/share" in the Docker.
+`/share`, referring to mount point at "/share" in the Docker.

-$(pwd), the current directory on Docker host while running Docker command, which is mounted by Docker container.
-It can also be any existing directory on Docker host, like /tmp, /opt, etc.
+`$(pwd)`, the current directory on Docker host while running Docker command, which is mounted by Docker container.
+It can also be any existing directory on Docker host, like `/tmp`, `/opt`, etc.

 ##### Start DB2 and create sample DB